heindrickson/PortablePython4Windows/README.md

 <br><br>

 # How to use
-**Step 1** : Download this repository and extract in any folder (may be a removable USB pendrive).
+**Step 1** : Download this repository and extract in any folder (may be a removable USB device/pen drive).
 That will be the 'base' PORTABLE folder

-**Step 2** : Run the 'ADD_Portable_Python_version.cmd' script, to add a Python version to the PORTABLE folder
+**Step 2** : Run the 'ADD_Portable_Python_version.cmd' script, to add a Python version to the 'base' PORTABLE folder

-**Step 3** : If you skipped the creation of a virtual environment at the final stages of the previous script, then run the 'CREATE_or_REcreate-env.cmd' script to have one created
+**Step 3** : If you skipped the creation of a virtual environment at the final stages of the previous script, then run the 'CREATE_or_REcreate-env.cmd' script and create a virtual environment

-**Step 4** : Now you can run the 'ACTIVATE_CONSOLE-for-env.cmd' script to activate the environment you wish, open its console and do what you like
+**Step 4** : Now you can run the 'ACTIVATE_CONSOLE-for-env.cmd' script to activate the environment you wish, open its console and do what you like (install packages, code/test/run python programs etc)

-**Step 5** : Repeat steps 2 to 4 to install other Python verions and create more virtual environments, if you want
+**Step 5** : Repeat steps 2 to 4 to install other Python versions and create more virtual environments, if you want

-**Step 6** (optional): If your 'base' PORTABLE folder is in a plugged device, you can plug it in any computer and use it there.
-If the mapped device (Drive) is different there, then the situation will be the same as in Step 7
+**Step 6** (optional): If your 'base' PORTABLE folder is on a pluggable device, then you can plug it into any computer and use it there.
+If the mapped device (Drive) is different in that computer, then the situation will be the same as in Step 7

 **Step 7** (optional): You can rename/move your 'base' PORTABLE folder to another 'path' if you wish.
-The first time you try to activate a virtual environment, you'll be warned to execute the script 'RECONFIGURE-env.cmd', to adjust its 'pyenv.cfg' and some other files.
+After that, the first time you try to activate a virtual environment you'll be warned to execute the script 'RECONFIGURE-env.cmd', to adjust the virtual environment's 'pyenv.cfg' and some other files.
 <br><br>

 # License